meijerwynand/bt-multimeter-cli/README.md

 ## Configuration

 All protocol and output settings are managed via JSON files in `config/`.
 See the included `zt5b.json` as a working reference.
+Also check the wiki page for more details about this config file.
 Key fields:
 - BLE connection info (`char_uuid`, `xorkey`)
 - Icon/segment regions and tables